Bsingh2697/EthereumWalletContract/README.md

-# Sample Hardhat Project
+# Ethereum Wallet Contract Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is the has the contract code, deployment script and test cases for the contract.

 Try running some of the following tasks: